BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 My 5-month-old won’t sleep!

 We hear parents say “My 5-month-old wakes up every hour” or “They used to sleep and now suddenly they’re not!”
 If your child isn’t sleeping, it could be for a variety of reasons; one of the most common is sleep regression.
-The 5-month-old sleep regression is common because babies naturally begin to sleep less deeply, and their brains have developed and become more active.
+The 5-month-old sleep regression is common because, at this age, babies naturally go through biological changes in their sleep cycles and begin to sleep less deeply.
+Plus, they’re going through rapid physical and cognitive development, and their brains have become more active.

 A soothing sleep routine can help baby get back to snoozing more soundly.
 Getting baby used to falling asleep on their own in the crib, rather than in your arms (we know—easier said than done!) is also important.
 That means you want to avoid rocking them to sleep.
 Pediatricians also recommend not feeding baby to get them to fall asleep; rather, put them down when they’re drowsy but still awake.Don’t worry, this sleep regression stage usually only lasts about two to six weeks.
 Read more tips for dealing with sleep regression.